nikhilkalhan92/front-end-countries-/README.md

 Can you explain the difference between state and props in React, and how would you use them for the search?

 - the main difference between the 2 is the way the props pass data from 1 component to antoher, whilst state the real-time data available to use within that only component.
 Data from props is read-only, and cannot be modified by a component that is receiving it from outside.
-State data can be modified by its own component, but is private and noa ccess to external parties.
+State data can be modified by its own component, but it is private to external parties.

 How does TypeScript enhance the development experience in a React application?
 - You can use typescript to reduce run time errors in your code,Early error detection and measier to maintain.